Unilever and Acumen have partnered to bring a gender lens to impact measurement

 “Before, I had to wait a week to see my children because I was an intern housemaid ,” says one of the participants.
 “Now I see them every day… and I am able to do things: I feel proud of myself.”

 Shakti is one of a host of initiatives developed by Unilever with a view to empowering 5 million women by 2020.
 The list includes programmes to enhance women’s access to rights, skills, resources, jobs and livelihoods, as well as measures to tackle unhelpful social norms and gender stereotypes across its value chain.
-(For more, see our 2017 report 'Opportunities for Women (PDF 6.31MB)’.
+(For more, see our 2017 report '’.

 Lean Data: measuring gender impacts